True Jackson, VP

 True Jackson, VP is an American teen sitcom created by Andy Gordon that aired on Nickelodeon from November 8, 2008, to August 20, 2011.
-The series stars Keke Palmer, Ashley Argota, Matt Shively, Danielle Bisutti, Greg Proops, Robbie Amell, and Ron Butler.
-The theme song was written by Toby Gad and Keke Palmer and is performed by Palmer.
-The series was shot before a live audience, although a laugh track was used for sweetening.
-The pilot episode garnered 4.8 million viewers on its first airing and set network records among kids 6–11, tweens 9–14, and several other demographics.
-On May 5, 2009, Nickelodeon renewed the series for a second season.
-The season consisted of 31 episodes, and premiered on November 14, 2009.
-This season was later split into two, thus making a third and final season.
+The series stars Keke Palmer as a teenager whose interest in fashion leads her to become vice president at a major fashion company.
+The series co-stars Ashley Argota, Matt Shively, Danielle Bisutti, Greg Proops, Robbie Amell, and Ron Butler.

+Developed to center around Palmer, the series was shot before a live audience while utilizing a laugh track for sweetening.
+Palmer also performed the theme song, co-written with Toby Gad.
+The series was successful for Nickelodeon, with the pilot episode garnering 4.8 million viewers on its first airing, and setting network records among kids 6–9, tweens 11–14, and several other demographics.

-In August 2011, Palmer posted a video on her YouTube account and posted on her blog, confirming that "Mystery in Peru" is the series' finale.
-After the series ended, Palmer renewed her contract with Nickelodeon; she did voiceover work for Winx Club and starred in the television film Rags.
+On May 5, 2009, Nickelodeon renewed the series for a second season, which premiered on November 14.
+With the episode order expanded to 34 episodes (31 with hour-long episodes combined), the season was split to create a third and final season.
+In August 2011, Palmer posted a video to her YouTube account confirming the end of the series. and posted on her blog, confirming that "Mystery in Peru" is the series' finale.
+She renewed her contract with Nickelodeon, doing voiceover work for Winx Club and starring in the television film Rags.